Microsoft Teams at UIW

 - Scheduling from Outlook?
 Learn how to schedule a Teams meeting from Outlook.

-The Whiteboard app is fully integrated within Teams and can be used in any call or meeting without the need to install or switch on anything!
-Your whiteboards will sync across the web and anything started within a Teams meeting will persist online, tied to your account and found on the whiteboard's web portal, so you'll always have your work carried with you.
-View the guides below to get started!
+The Microsoft Whiteboard app is fully integrated within Teams and can be used in any call or meeting without the need to install or switch on anything.
+Your whiteboards will sync across the web and anything started within a Teams meeting will persist online, after the meeting while being tied to your account and found on the whiteboard's web portal.
+So, you'll always have your work carried with you.